ccmucdenver/ccm-docs/docs/updates.md

 ## 2022/05/27

 * Work on power distribution was completed about 1pm.
-1/4 compute nodes are offline to prevent overload.
+1/4 of compute nodes are offline to prevent overload.
 The rest operates normally.

 * Node math-alderaan-c18 was repaired, a failed memory board was replaced.
 Node math-alderaan-h02 was shipped to the vendor.